A monitor displaying the PHP and ReactJS logos

 Can PHP Work With ReactJS?

 Absolutely, PHP and ReactJS can work together.
-They work very well together, and it’s considered best practice to separate the concerns of server-side and client-side in this way.
+While they are often compared to one another (PHP vs. React), they actually work very well together.
+It’s considered best practice to separate the concerns of server-side and client-side in this way.
 When using PHP and ReactJS together, it’s important to understand the web development stack and how these two interact with one another.

 PHP typically runs server-side, handling tasks like server requests, database queries, and business logic.
 React, on the other hand, runs client-side within the user’s web browser, managing the UI and user interactions.
 Using PHP and ReactJS together allows a developer to separate the concerns of server-side and client-side, creating a more scalable and maintainable web application.